 If you are a veteran, you are not alone.
 No matter what may have happened to you, there is help readily available through the Veterans Crisis Line.
 Call 1-800-273-8255, press 1 and you will have a ready ear who does understand to share your burdens.
+An additional resource for all Veterans (and one not directly linked with the VA) can be found here.
 For those who have not served; please, pray for our military and veterans and thank God that you have been shielded from the horror and hell that is war by those who volunteer to face it for you.

 “This day is called the feast of Crispian:

 He that outlives this day, and comes safe home,

 Will stand a tip-toe when the day is named,